hcfw007/wow-addon-manage/README.md

 # wow-addon-manage
 Manage WoW addons from CurseForge.

-Since for some reason, my Twitch Client app can no longer update and sync my addons.
+For some reason, my Twitch Client app can no longer update and sync my addons.

+## Thoughts
+I did not find any open API about wow addons on CurseForge.
+So I'm thinking about getting info directly from HTML with request.js and cheerio.js.